 KARLIN, KATHERINE, Associate Professor of English.
 MFA 2004, University of Pittsburgh, PhD 2009, University of Southern California.

-KNOBLAUCH, ABBY, Assistant Professor of English.
+KNOBLAUCH, ABBY, Associate Professor of English.
 PhD 2008, University of New Hampshire.
 Research interests: The Intersection of gender languague, and power; maverick rhetorics; and teacher development.

 KURTZ, DONALD, Associate Professor of Sociology, Anthropology and Social Work.
 BSW 1997, Washburn University; MSW 1999, University of Kansas; PhD 2006, Kansas State University.